SCHOOLS PLASTIC FREE DAY

 Plastic Free Day!

 Get involved!
 We are asking schools, pupils, teachers and parents to join us in a day of refusing single-use plastic on the 8th May, which is the 93rd birthday of Sir David Attenborough!
 Many of you will have seen coverage over the last couple of years of the dreadful levels of plastic pollution in our oceans, which is harming wildlife and even getting into our own food chain.
-Please email us at [email protected] if you would like to join in the day and be added to our list of participants!
+Please email our partners at [email protected] if you would like to join in the day and be added to our list of participants!
 Find all the RESOURCES HERE that you will need.

 Beach Guardian is based in Padstow and have an established “Schools Educational Activities Link” all school assembly and half day workshops programme which they are happy to deliver to schools in Cornwall free of charge (BeachGuardian.co.uk/SEAL).